Ktn-mariam/Find-FarmFresh/README.md

 ***!!!
 Note: This is a Demo Project !!!***
 <br>
 This project is for demonstration purposes only.
-The data included is generated or curated for display and illustrative purposes.
-It does not represent real-world information and should not be used for any practical application.
+The data displayed or curated is for illustrative purposes only, and does not represent real-world information.

 <h2>Introduction:</h2>
 FarmFresh Finder is a platform designed to seamlessly connect farmers with consumers, fostering a direct and transparent exchange of fresh, locally sourced produce.
 Our application empowers farmers by providing them with a digital space to showcase their yields while offering consumers a convenient way to discover and purchase high-quality, sustainably grown products.